remoteoss/snowflake-utils/README.md

 You can pass a role, database and schema as an attribute of the Table class to override the corresponding env variables.

-In order to use the copy method of the Table class, you need a s3 bucket with the desired files to load into Snowflake, a Storage Integration with access to that bucket and a role that has access to this Storage Integration.
+In order to use the copy method of the Table class, you need an S3 bucket with the desired files to load into Snowflake, a [Storage Integration](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration) with access to that bucket and a role that has access to this Storage Integration.
+Using existing stages is currently not supported directly, you need to compose your queries accordingly.

-Additionally, you can either use an existing file format or pass the options for an temporary file format to be created.
+Additionally, you can either use an existing file format or pass the options for a temporary file format to be created.
 See [this](https://docs.snowflake.com/en/sql-reference/sql/create-file-format#format-type-options-formattypeoptions) for all the available options.

 You don't need to know the schema of the file, Snowflake can infer the schema, but you have the option to input the schema as an attribute of the Table class.
 You can also use the merge method to include changes and optionally qualify the results to prevent duplicates.